Friedjof/LumiESP/README.md

 # LumiESP
-LumiESP is a project that uses an ESP32 microcontroller to control a 12V LED strip via MQTT.
-The project is designed to provide flexible and remote control over lighting, allowing integration into home automation systems.
+LumiESP is a project that uses an ESP32 microcontroller to control an LED strip over MQTT.
+The project is designed to be easily customizable and extensible, allowing you to define your own custom modes and settings.
+The project includes a Makefile that simplifies the use of PlatformIO commands for building, uploading, and monitoring the code.

+> **Note:** This project is still in development and may contain bugs or incomplete features.
+Please report any issues you encounter.

 ## Features
-- Control 12V LED strip using ESP32 over MQTT
+- Control LED strip using ESP32 over MQTT (e.g. LED strip `WS2812`, `WS2812B`, `WS2813`, etc.)
 - Customizable settings for port, board, and speed
 - Easy build, upload, and monitor using PlatformIO commands
+- Define custom modes and settings for the LED strip

 ## Requirements
 - ESP32 microcontroller (e.g., ESP32 Dev Module)